Apricot-S/majsoulrpa/README.md

 1. Requires Python 3.11 or later
 2. Removed dependencies on Docker and Redis
 3. Support moving browser position after launch
+4. The mouse can be used freely even while RPA is running
-4. Support browser viewport sizes other than 1920 x 1080
+5. Support browser viewport sizes other than 1920 x 1080
-5. Support 3-player mahjong
+6. Support 3-player mahjong

 ## Announcements